 This has to be my personal favorite and the top recommendation to anyone looking for a general-purpose softbox for speedlight.
 The Fotodiox F60 is a 60cm (24in) hexagon-shaped softbox that’s made of premium grade material.
 It features tabs on the back of the speedring to release the rods conveniently.
 The best feature of the Fotodiox F60 has to be the added grip that works great for handholding the softbox, as well as to use it on a light stand.

-The unique design of the Fotodiox F60 makes it an idle softbox that you can either use indoors and in outdoor locations.
+The unique design of the Fotodiox F60 makes it an idle softbox that you can either use indoors or in outdoor locations.
 Looking at the build quality of this softbox, we can make out that Fotodiox has made no compromises on the build quality of the F60.
 The dome of the softbox is made of durable pro-grade Omni-bounce silver reflective fabric with a black backing.
-You can attach the diffuser on the front of the softbox using velcro.
+You can attach the diffuser to the front of the softbox using velcro.
 The softbox also features a second layer of diffuser baffle on the inside that you can attach in case you need softer light.

 Setting up the Fotodiox F60 softbox takes a little bit of effort.
 In order to open the softbox, you first need to click the rods into place around the rear speedring, slide the speedring onto the pistol grip flash mount, and you’re ready to shoot.
-On the other hand, tear down is a breeze as you just need to hit the switch next to each of the rods.
-This releases the rods from place and slides it off the pistol grip flash bracket.
+On the other hand, tearing down is a breeze as you just need to hit the switch next to each of the rods.
+This releases the rods from the place and slides them off the pistol grip flash bracket.
 It may sound complicated but once you get your hands on it, you’ll see how convenient it is.
 Also, everything can easily fit inside the included carrying bag for easy travel and storage.

 The ingenious pistol-grip is my most loved feature of this softbox.
 If you are working with an assistant outdoors, they will find it very comfortable to hold the softbox – all thanks to the grip.
 And in case you don’t have an assistant, you can mount the same grip on a light stand.